johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 Untyped Lambda Calculus parser and interpreter.

-In the untyped λ calculus, a *term* is one of three things.
+In the untyped lambda calculus, a *term* is one of three things.
 Let T denote the set of terms, and let X be an infinite set of variables {x, y, z, ...}.
 Then,

 * A variable is a term; x ∈ X ⇒ x ∈ T;
 * Application of two terms is a term; M, N ∈ T ⇒ (M N) ∈ T; and